andre-st/amazon-wishless/README.md

   Shipping prices are currently not taken into account
 - :warning: 2020-02-23: Amazon stopped displaying alternative offers on the wishlists.
    Now, our program can either get Amazon's price or the lowest alternative price for items _not offered by Amazon_.
-	- I had played with another version that loads prices from the separate Offer-Listing page for each product (which would have included the shipping price too).
+	- I had played with another program-version that loads prices from the separate Offer-Listing page for each product (which would have included the shipping price too).
-	  Given the amount of products and requests, this failed due to Amazon's rate limiting (gradually more and more '503 Service Not Available').
+	  Given the amount of products and requests, this failed due to Amazon's rate limiting (gradually more and more '503 Service UNavailable').
 	  Neither increasing the download delay, nor
 	  faking the user agent header was really helpful.
 	  And the cost to send requests from different IP addresses would be